plekopl/Playwright_Automation/README.md

 # Playwright Automation

-TWO ways of installing:
+INSTALLING Playwright:

-1. IN TERMINAL:
+IN TERMINAL:

 Navigate to project folder and enter: `npm init playwright@latest`

-2. VS CODE EXTENSION:
+VS CODE EXTENSION:

 Go to Extensions and search Playwright